-Kleinlein’s work has been chosen for numerous juried shows by prominent figures including artists David Reed and William Bailey, Hirshhorn Gallery Director James Demetrion, and Peter Schjeldahl, art critic for The New Yorker.
-He has twice been awarded Virginia Museum of Fine Arts Fellowships.
+Kleinlein’s work has been chosen for juried shows by prominent figures including artists David Reed and William Bailey, Hirshhorn Gallery Director James Demetrion, and Peter Schjeldahl, art critic for The New Yorker.
+He’s won numerous awards and competitions including two Virginia Museum of Fine Arts Fellowships.
 His work is consistently lauded in journals and periodicals and has been featured in New American Paintings and Southern Living.